google/rust-design-faq/src/introduction.md

 Although it's structured as questions and answers, it can also be read front-to-back, to give you hints about how to adapt your C++/Java thinking to a more idiomatically Rusty approach.

 It does not aim to teach you Rust - there are [many better resources](https://www.rust-lang.org/learn).
 It doesn't aim to talk about Rust idioms _in general_ - [there are great existing guides for that](https://rust-unofficial.github.io/patterns/idioms/index.html).
 This guide is specifically about transitioning from some other traditionally OO language.
-If you're coming from such a language, you'll have questions about how to achieve the same outcomes in ergonomic Rust.
+If you're coming from such a language, you'll have questions about how to achieve the same outcomes in idiomatic Rust.
 That's what this guide is for.

 # Structure